cedardb/docs/Structure.md

 ## Content Placement Decision Tree

-1. **Is it about a database object (table, index, view, role, schema, sequence, function, trigger, type)?**
+1. **Is it about a catalog object (table, index, view, role, schema, sequence, function, trigger, type, policy)?**
    Go to `references/objects/<object>.md`

 2. **Is it a data type?**